 - Sunlight: Veggies need about 6 hours of sunlight per day, on average.
 However, if you plan on growing vegetables like peppers, eggplants, or tomatoes, know that they require full sun.
 If you have tall trees that tend to throw shade on the ground, cut some of their branches to make room for light to hit on these veggies all day long.

-- Soil: To have a fruitful harvest, you should place the garden in an area where the soil is rich in humus and drainage is properly set up, keeping moisture when the hot months of the year come.
-However, you need not fret if the soil isn’t of a great quality as you can amend it to obtain the desired results.
+- Soil: To have a fruitful harvest, you should place the garden in an area where the soil is rich in humus, and drainage is properly set up, keeping moisture when the hot months of the year come.
+However, you need not fret if the soil isn’t of great quality as you can amend it to obtain the desired results.

 - Water: To save time and costs, it is preferable to position the garden somewhere near a water supply.
 This is a convenience aspect to consider, most of all, as there are solutions to watering the veggies no matter how far away the garden is situated from the nearest water supply.